-Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+dissolved minerals in the water).
+NTU: Nephelometric turbidity units.
+Variances and Exemptions: State or EPA permission not to umhos/cm: Micromhos per centimeter (an indicator of meet an MCL or a treatment technique under certain conditions.

 Footnotes to the Chart